 - You can increase or decrease the # of CPUs or memory

-During this update, the Notebook cloud environment will stop the runtime, update, and then restart.
+During this update, the Notebook cloud environment will pause the cloud environment, update, and then restart.
 The update will take a couple of minutes to complete and you will not be able to continue editing or running the Notebook while it's completing.

 - You can increase the disk size or change the number of workers (when the number of workers is > 2)

-During this update, you can continue to work in your Notebook without stopping your cloud environment runtime.
+During this update, you can continue to work in your Notebook without pausing your cloud environment.
 When the update is finished, you will see a confirmation banner.

 If you want to simultaneously change both the workers and CPU/memory, we advise doing this sequentially: first update the CPUs/memory, wait for the Notebook cloud environment to restart, and then adjust the workers.

-Any other runtime changes (e.g. decreasing the disk size or changing the environment type) require deleting the existing runtime and creating a new one.
+Any other cloud environment changes (e.g. decreasing the disk size or changing the environment type) require deleting the existing cloud environment runtime and creating a new one.
 When you create the new cloud environment runtime, any non-notebook files and installed packages will be lost.
 Please backup files as appropriate.